AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/ece-tools-package.md

 >[!NOTE]
 >
->See [Service versions](https://devdocs.magento.com/cloud/project/services.html) for a list of services used in Adobe Commerce on cloud infrastructure and their version compatibility with the Magento Cloud template.
+>See [Service versions](https://devdocs.magento.com/cloud/project/services.html) for a list of services used in Adobe Commerce on cloud infrastructure and their version compatibility with the Cloud template.

 -  ![new icon](../../assets/new.svg) **Environment variable updates**—